30 Things Every Young Man Should Know

 12. Being real is more important than being cool.

 “You’re such a genuine guy,” is my favorite compliment.
 This is, to me, so much better than being told I’m cool.
 Good people see, recognize, and are drawn to authenticity.
 Believe it or not, most good people, especially girls, can tell exactly when you’re faking or trying too hard.
 If you want to draw amazing people to you, then just be real with yourself and them, instead of putting up a facade in order to look cool.
-Cool is for the moment, authenticity lasts for a lifetime.
+Being cool is for a moment, but authenticity lasts for a lifetime.

 13. Your relationship with your parents is important.